Automorphy of Symm^5(GL(2)) and base change: The eleven steps of the safe chain

 and this concludes the proof. \\ We have defined $t'$ to be the smallest integer that is prime to $m$ and larger than $(m+1)/2$.
 Then, it is easy to see that if we define $p'$ as in the Lemma above, it holds:

 Therefore, applying Lemma \ref{highschool} we conclude that $t' < 0.8 \cdot m$.\\ From this, we have: $k_1 = 2 t' + 2 < 1.6 m +2$, and since $m = (p-1)/2$ this gives:

-On the other hand, we are assuming that $k > 36$ in order to use, as in Step 2, the validity of a strong version of Bertrand's postulate that gives: $p < 1.144 \cdot k$.
+On the other hand, we are assuming that $k > 36$ in order to use, as in Step 2, the validity of a strong version of Bertrand's postulate that gives: $p < 1.144 \cdot k$ (see formula (*) in section 3.2, where now we are calling $p$ the prime that was called $p_{n+1}$ there, this gives $p < 1.144 \cdot p_n$ which is stronger that what we want since $p_n < k$).
 Combining this inequality with the previous one we obtain: